SumoLogic/sumologic-documentation/docs/get-started/ai-machine-learning.md

 * [DevSecOps in an AI world requires disruptive log economics](https://www.sumologic.com/blog/devsecops-ai-disruptive-log-economics)
 * [Generative AI: The latest example of systems of insight](https://www.sumologic.com/blog/generative-ai-latest-example-systems-of-insight)
 <!--
--bashyam's blog about how we trained our AI
+-Bashyam's blog about how we trained our AI
 -Flex Pricing?
 The more log data ingested, the sharper your analytics and ML/AI insights become.
 By eliminating ingest limitations and empowering an ML/AI-driven single source of truth for analytics, Flex enables DevOps and DevSecOps teams to troubleshoot faster, accelerate release velocity, and ensure reliable, secure digital experiences.
 -Splunk-to-Sumo conversion migration tool?
 -->